josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Try it by clicking on this <live-example name="router" title="Hero Employment Agency Live Example">live example link</live-example>.

-The application renders with a row of navigation buttons and the *Heroes* view with its list of heroes.
+The application renders with a row of navigation buttons and the *Heroes* view with the associated list of heroes.

 <div class="lightbox">